 CREATING A CONTENT CALENDAR

-To help keep yourself on track, create a content calendar.
+To help keep yourself on track, you may want to create a content calendar.
 A content calendar is basically a calendar (physical or digital) or spreadsheet where you keep track of what you want to post, when and where (blog, social media).

 SECRETS OF NON-SPAMMY SELLING

-Are you still struggling with feeling spammy when you post about your products or services, or when you start selling?
-The key to non-spammy selling is to PROVIDE VALUE!
-If you are 100% focused on your ideal client and how you can help her, you’ll never be spammy.
-When everything is all about your client and her needs, it’s not about you making money, which is what spammy selling is.
+Are you struggling with feeling spammy when you post about your products or services, or when you start selling?
+The key to non-spammy selling is to consistently provide AUTHENTICITY and VALUE!
+If you are 100% focused on your ideal client and how you can help her, encourage her, and genuinely care about her struggles without judgment, you’ll never be spammy.
+When you are sincerely passionate about your client and her needs, it’s not about you making money, which is what spammy selling is.

 With every post or email you write, ask yourself, “What value am I providing?”
 (Remember that sharing peeks into your life and sharing your story is valuable, too!
 Knowing who you are will help your ideal client know, like, and trust you.)
 When you are completely focused on how you can provide value to your followers, you’ll never sound spammy.